Autoformalization in the Era of Large Language Models: A Survey: Taxonomy of Autoformalization for Mathematical Problems

 \subsubsection{Undergraduate Level}

 Undergraduate-level math problems are mostly from classical math textbooks, covering the fields of real analysis, linear algebra, abstract algebra, topology, etc. The representative data set is ProofNet presented in \cite{azerbayev2023proofnetautoformalizingformallyproving}, which contains 371 examples, each of which is composed of formal theorems in Lean 3, natural language theorem statements and proofs.
-It covers real analysis, complex analysis, linear algebra, abstract algebra and topology.
+It covers real analysis, complex analysis, linear algebra, abstract algebra and topology. \cite{yu2025formalmathbenchmarkingformalmathematical} and \cite{liu2025combibenchbenchmarkingllmcapability} include theorems from both high school Olympic competitions and undergraduate levels. \cite{yu2025formalmathbenchmarkingformalmathematical} covers a variety of fields, while \cite{liu2025combibenchbenchmarkingllmcapability} and \cite{xiong2025combinatorialidentitiesbenchmarktheorem} both focus on building benchmarks for combinatorial math problems.
 The FormL4 dataset presented in \cite{lu2024processdrivenautoformalizationlean4} extracts theorems from Mathlib4 and generates corresponding informal descriptions through a large language model, reflecting the step-by-step progression of mathematical theorems from foundation to complex proofs in university.
 The problem involves a higher level of abstraction, the proof process is long and rigorous, and the model needs to understand high-level mathematical concepts.